Magnatales/deftask/README.md

 ```

 <h2>Creation</h2>
-Create your own task like this:
+Create your task like this:

 ```lua
 local example_task = async(function(ct)